RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 We now ask ourselves the question of what happens for concave and convex Béziers as the first segment.

-For symmetrical concave and convex Béziers with the control points evenly spaced vertically and both control points the same distance from the vertical line defined by the start and end points of the first segment the behaviour, up to a given distance from the aforementioned vertical line, the result is as follows,
+Considering symmetrical concave and convex Béziers, with the control points spaced evenly vertically and both control points at the same horizontal distance from the vertical line defined by the start and end points, the behaviour up to a given distance from the aforementioned vertical line, the result is as follows,

 ![Blend Group Polyline](./media/polyline-convex-bezier-correct.png)
 ![Blend Group Polyline](./media/polyline-concave-bezier-correct.png)